katamyra/Notes/Compiled School Notes/CS3001/Modules/FreedomOfSpeech.typ

 + The internet is global
 + It is hard to distinguish between children and adults on the internet

+== Mill's Principle of Harm
+However, a lack of government censorship can also lead to harm.

+#definition[
+  *Principle of Harm*: the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others.

+  Basically, the government should not get involved in the private activities of individuals, even if the individuals are doing something that harm themselves (only if it harms others)
+]

 == Freedom of Expression

 #blockquote[